What a clay bar actually does (and when to skip it)

 A clay bar is a soft, putty-like block designed to shear off tiny particles that have bonded to the surface of your clear coat — brake dust, industrial fallout, tree sap, bug residue, airborne dust that's been baked on by a week of summer sun.
 Washing doesn't lift those.
 Waxing seals them in.
 Clay lifts them off, one slow pass at a time, using nothing but lubricant and light pressure.

-The feel test
+The bag test

 Before you buy a clay bar you don't need, do this: wash and dry the car.
 Then slide a clean plastic sandwich bag over your hand and run your fingertips across the hood.
 If it feels smooth as glass, you're done.
 If it feels gritty or ticky — even a little — you've got bonded contamination and clay will help.
+The bag amplifies texture your bare fingers would miss.
+Try it on a freshly-washed car you thought was clean.
+It's genuinely humbling.

 How I use it